Dear Families, Staff & Community:

 Here are the timeline realities:

 The delay has created one of the most unsettled times in Washington state public education history.
 We want to reassure you that very thoughtful planning is being done to the best of our ability under these conditions.
 We are working to ensure curriculum and materials are in place, safe and clean classrooms and schools are maintained, and staff are ready to greet students on the first of school in September.

-"This is the most hopeful time in our state’s history, with the full funding of basic education as mandated by the McClearly decision, but our legislators have a huge hill to climb,” Dr. McDuffy said.
-“On the federal level, we’re really concerned with possible reductions we may see.”
+Earlier this spring, Superintendent Dr. McDuffy stated, "This is the most hopeful time in our state’s history, with the full funding of basic education as mandated by the McCleary decision, but our legislators have a huge hill to climb.”